ZC502/vllm-position-parity/examples/pr_55684_requant/README.md

 # VPP five-arm runner for vLLM PR #55684

+"**Status: experimental / PR-specific validation example.**

+This example tracks the evolving vLLM PR #55684.
+It is not a stable VPP public API.
+Always record the exact vLLM revision used for a capture."

 This bundle operationalizes the five-arm design:

 - **A** — pre-PR baseline, native MXFP8, TP1